yasserqureshi1/Sneaker-Monitors/README.md

 ## License

 Distributed under the GNU General Public License v3.0 License.
 See ```LICENSE``` for more information.
 Selling this code without my consent is strictly prohibited.
-If sharing this or an updated copy of this repo requires this repo to be made available.
+If sharing this or an updated copy of this repo requires this repo to be made freely available.

 ## Contact